-Glucosamine sulfate, or glucosamine for short, is a chemical that naturally exists in our bodies.
-Put simply, it’s the fluid and the tissue that’s found around, and provides some cushioning, for our joints.1
+Glucosamine sulphate, or glucosamine for short, is a naturally occurring chemical in our bodies.
+Put simply, it’s the fluid and the tissue that’s found around our joints, and provides some cushioning for them.1

 Food sources of glucosamine are few and far between.
-The only natural food sources are shellfish shells from shrimp, lobster and crabs.5
+The only natural food sources are shellfish shells from shrimp, lobster and crabs.7

 It’s these shells that are harvested and used to make the synthetic version of glucosamine that goes into the supplements that are made in labs.